canonical/kafka-operator/docs/how-to/h-benchmark.md

 Optionally, the entire deployment can use TLS.

-Charmed Apache Kafka supports TLS integration and described for both [baremetal / virtual machines](https://canonical.com/data/docs/kafka/k8s/t-enable-encryption) or [k8s](https://canonical.com/data/docs/kafka/iaas/h-enable-encryption) operators.
+Charmed Apache Kafka supports TLS provider integration as described for both [machine](https://canonical.com/data/docs/kafka/iaas/h-enable-encryption) and [k8s](https://canonical.com/data/docs/kafka/k8s/h-enable-encryption) charmed operators.

 The Apache Kafka Benchmark can be then related to a TLS operator, such as [self-signed-certificates](https://charmhub.io/self-signed-certificates), for example: